muppet9010/factorio-muppet-streamer/README.md

 Features
 -----------

-- Mod options to disable freeplay's introduction message, rocket win condition and set the starting map reveal area.
-- Can add a team member limit GUI & research for use in Multiplayer by streamers.
-Supports commands.
 - Can schedule the delivery of some explosives to a player at speed via command.
 - A leaky flamethrower that shoots for short bursts intermittently via command.
 - Give a player a weapon and ammo, plus options to force it as an active weapon via command.